Medium-Term Management Plan

 • Preparation for filing LF111 to authorities

-• Signed a joint research agreement to develop a new treatment for preeclampsia with Red Arrow Therapeutics
+• Signed a joint research agreement with Red Arrow Therapeutics to develop a new treatment for preeclampsia

-• Hataphar's new plant WHO-GMP approval filed
+• Filed for WHO-GMP approval of Hataphar's new plant

-• Established CVC fund and started investment
+• Established corporate venture capital (CVC) fund and started investment

 • Launched new feed additives